Thank you for taking the time to read this in order to understand how we score in the reviews.

 What do the numbers mean?

-10 – It’s almost perfect and revolutionary.
+10 – It’s almost superb, nothing is really wrong or it’s very revolutionary.

 8 – It’s a great game.